 The first global index to track sustainability-driven public companies was the Dow Jones Sustainability Index (DJSI) in 1999.
 Investing using the principles of sustainability—which is now done via environmental, social, and corporate governance (ESG) factors—is not new, but it has changed over time, and has exploded in popularity in recent years.

-If you are an individual investor looking to more closely align your principles with your investments by incorporating an ESG approach, ESG ratings may help you better sort through potential opportunities.
+If you are an individual investor looking for sustainable investing choices, ESG ratings may help you better sort through potential opportunities.
 But ESG ratings are not all the same due to the differences in factors considered, how they are interpreted and expressed, and how these approaches differ among providers.
 Here's what investors should consider when evaluating ESG ratings.

 How can ESG ratings help you?

-Similar to how knowing a mutual fund or ETF's exposures to market cap, sector/industry, style, and other characteristics can help you make better investing decisions, you can benefit from knowing how a potential investment aligns with ESG principles—if these factors are important to you.
-Companies vary dramatically when it comes to how they align with ESG factors, and individual investors may not have the experience or expertise needed to evaluate how well an individual investment or an ESG-focused fund aligns with their principles.
+Similar to how knowing a mutual fund or ETF's exposures to market cap, sector/industry, style, and other characteristics can help you make better investing decisions, you can benefit from knowing how a potential investment scores when it comes to sustainability and ESG factors—if these factors are important to you.
+Companies vary dramatically in the ways they focus on sustainability risks and opportunities across their businesses, and individual investors may not have the experience or expertise needed to evaluate how those risks and opportunities might affect a potential investment.

 That's where ratings can help.
-Consider a hypothetical scenario where you want to look for sustainable-investing-focused funds and you decide to run a screen on Fidelity.com by selecting the "Socially responsible" theme within the ETF Screener (login required).
-While the funds in this screen may qualify as sustainable investments based on ESG characteristics, to some extent, they may not align with your specific principles.
+Consider a hypothetical scenario where you want to look for sustainable investing funds and you decide to run a screen on Fidelity.com by selecting the "Sustainable Attributes" filter within the mutual fund evaluator.
+While the funds in this screen may qualify as sustainable investments based on ESG characteristics, to some extent, there may be different underlying characteristics about each fund that drive this classification.
 For example, a fund in this screen that qualifies based on renewable energy characteristics may include companies where only a small part of their overall operations is involved in green energy production.
 If the rest of those company's operations aren't environmentally focused, it may not meet your criteria for investing based on this ESG factor.

 ESG reports and ratings may help you make these types of assessments.
 ESG ratings from providers can provide a qualitative assessment of how well a fund and its constituents align with ESG factors.
 With that said, a provider's ratings methodology may not be fully disclosed to investors, making transparency a potential issue.